comit-network/comit-rs/README.md

 ### Vendor

-Contains crates that provides some kind of general functionality that is not specific to the domain of atomic swaps.
+Contains crates that provides general functionality that is not specific to the domain of atomic swaps.
 Crates defined in here MUST NOT depend on crates in `application`.
 They may be separated out of the repository at some point (and possibly released on crates.io).

 ### Application